OleVik/grav-theme-scholar/README.md

 # Scholar

 Scholar is a theme made especially for academics, for publishing papers, articles, books, documentation, their resumé or other content with [Grav](https://getgrav.org/).
+This theme started as a clone of Paul Hibbitt's [Learn2 with Git Sync](https://github.com/hibbitts-design/grav-theme-learn2-git-sync)-theme, which is a customized version of the [Learn2](https://github.com/getgrav/grav-theme-learn2)-theme.
+As this theme decouples and supercedes much of the logic in either, it is rebranded as Scholar.

 # Installation